Skip to main content

 The Department of Mathematics offers programs leading to the Master of Arts (M.A.), Master of Science (M.S.), and the Doctor of Philosophy (Ph.D) degrees.
 Courses of study are available in algebra, analysis, discrete mathematics, numerical analysis, partial differential equations and topology.

-The M.A. degree program is based predominantly upon a three-course sequence in algebra, analysis, and topology, and is usually elected by prospective junior college and secondary school teachers.
+The M.A. and M.S. degree programs are based predominantly upon a three-course sequence in algebra, analysis, and topology, and is usually elected by prospective junior college and secondary school teachers.
 It is a thirty credit-hour program (ten courses) which may be taken with or without a thesis.

 Graduate Students

-The mathematics department, with approximately sixty graduate students from the U. S. and abroad, places great emphasis on building a community of graduate students and faculty.
-Our programs have enjoyed high graduation rates.
-Each year, about 7 students receive Ph.D.'s and about 10 earn Master's degrees.
-Our doctoral graduates have an excellent job record, with most of them pursuing careers in academics.
-An increasing number of our students are pursuing careers in business, industry, and government.
+The mathematics department, with around 65 graduate students from the U. S. and abroad, places great emphasis on building a community of graduate students and faculty.
+Our programs have enjoyed high graduation rates, with almost 90% of our entering students receiving either a Master's or PhD degree.
+Our graduates have an excellent job record, pursuing a range of careers in academia, business, industry, and government.

 Graduate student organizations in the Mathematics Department include the Math Graduate Student Council and students chapters of the Association for Women in MathematicsSociety for Industrial and Applied Mathematics, and Spectra.
 Graduate students are also welcome to join the UK working group on Ethics, Equity, Inclusion, and Justice in the Mathematical Sciences.